-Whether you’re someone who wants to wind down at night with a short story, fill the empty moments with poetry, or allow yourself to get swept into a novel that illuminates the past and delves deep into our present cultural realities, you’re sure to find something from Erin Bartels that challenges, inspires, and entertains.
+Whether you’re someone who wants to wind down at night with a short story, fill the empty moments with a bit of poetry, or allow yourself to get swept into a novel that illuminates the past and delves deep into our present cultural realities, you’re sure to find something here that challenges, inspires, and entertains.

-From the explosive streets of 1960s Detroit to the Underground Railroad in rural 1860s Michigan, readers take an emotional journey through time to uncover the past, confront the seeds of hatred, and discover where love goes to hide.
+Take an emotional journey through time—from the volatile streets of 1960s Detroit to the Underground Railroad during the Civil War—to uncover the past, confront the seeds of hatred, and discover where love goes to hide.

 This Elegant Ruin . . . and other stories

 In twelve engaging stories, the joys and sorrows of life glow against such varied backdrops as a snowy wood, a quaint country inn, a crumbling metropolis, the shore of Lake Superior, and a lonely country highway.

 A man in the twilight of his career falls in love with a young woman at the dawn of hers.
 A girl at the end of her rope finds an unexpected friend in an eccentric stranger.
 An artist takes stock of his life’s work and discovers an unwelcome truth.